Is the Kawasaki Z900RS set to be revealed at the Tokyo Motor Show 2017 is a question on many riders’ lips? Kawasaki Z900RS what? Wait! What?

-Kawasaki Z900RS what?
-Wait.
-What?
-After the discontinuation of the Kawasaki W800 in May 2016, you’d have been forgiven for thinking that Kawasaki had left the neo-retro motorcycle sector, at least for the foreseeable future.
-Which was truly sad, especially since Kawasaki had in-part been responsible for creating the modern classic/neo-retro class.
+After the discontinuation of the Kawasaki W800 in May 2016, you’d have been forgiven for thinking that Kawasaki had left the neo-retro/modern-classic motorcycle segment for the foreseeable future.
+And that’s despite playing an instrumental role in sparking the wave of retro motorcycle design with its W650 model.

 Kawasaki Z900RS Rumours

 Rumours soon emerged in Sept 2016, about the possibility of Kawasaki jumping back into the sector, with a brand new model, after the motorcycle press caught wind of the trademarking of the term, “Z900RS”.

 Japan’s oldest motorcycling magazine Autoby, was convinced of an impending launch and even created the image you see (above), of what the bike might potentially look like.
 The story was later picked up by MCN who mocked up their own version.

 Yet, if you’d placed a bet at the beginning of the year, on Kawasaki launching the retro model this year, the odds might have been pretty low.
 However, over the last few months, there’s been much speculation and a quiet buzz on various forums, with rumours of a retro bike launch from the marque.

 A teaser video posted by Kawasaki, on 5 Sep 2017, put that speculation to rest and heightened the buzz, for the Kawasaki Z900RS.

 Likely to be Based on the Kawasaki Z900?

 It hasn’t been confirmed yet but the Kawasaki Z900RS’s designation means it’s likely to be based on the Z900’s liquid-cooled, 4-stroke, in-line four.
 This in turn means that the Z900RS will be going head to head with BMW, Triumph and Yamaha’s top-of-the-range modern classic offerings.